nmclark2/TMT-NEAT/README.md

 # Install instructions
 Download all R code to your computer, then run the file "RUN_TMT.R" to start the RShiny app.
 Make sure to change your working directory to the folder that contains the code before running this file.

+# Known issues
+This method will automatically write over files with the same name in your working directory.
+If you would like to compare your results, make sure to move them from your working directory or change your directory to prevent them being written over.

 # Test data
 Test data are included in the TEST.zip folder.
 You can run these with the standard settings in the app.
 The metadata file is sampledata.txt, the MaxQuant output file is proteinGroups.csv, and the comparison file is comps.xlsx.
+PTM should be set to "None".
 The experiment name is "rep".
 We recommend comparing results using a p-value of 0.05 or a q-value of 0.1.

 # Version History